openconfig/lemming/dataplane/docs/packetflow.md

 ## Terms

-* Port: a l2 "physical" port that usually connected to another device
+* Port: a l2 "physical" port that usually connected to another device.
+  * In the diagram, eth1 is a port.
 * Hostif: a "logical" network device (linux TAP) that corresponds a port
+  * In the diagram, tap1 is a hostif.
 * CPU Port: the connection between the physical port and the hostifs.

 As the dataplane is a software, this structure only exists to model a real hardware device.